How I learned to slow down

 In winter, work was a never-ending task of raking leaves.
 But there were bonfires which were fun.
 Standing about poking a bonfire is one of the slow joys of life in the open air.

 I was never sure whether the application for the job actually said no work between meals, but the days were relaxing enough with plenty of time for reading.

 When we had to put in a full day’s work it went like this.
 With military precision, at 8 a.m. sharp we would arrive at the hut and have tea.
 Not fifteen minutes later, we would burst into action by stepping outside.
-After some professional conferring as to choice of tools, we would load our three-wheel vehicle (top speed 15 mph) and work continuously for an hour and fifteen minutes.
+After some professional conferring as to the choice of tools, we would load our three-wheel vehicle (top speed 15 mph) and work continuously for an hour-and-fifteen-minutes.

 At this critical point, someone was sent back to the hut to put the kettle on.

 By 10 a.m. we’d all be back for a quick thirty-minute tea break.
 After discussing any possible conflicts between our ability to work and the weather, we would again venture forth and continue with our raking or mowing until noon.

 We would then disappear for our well-earned lunch break.
 I lived about a fifteen-minute walk away, so it made little sense for me to start my lunch hour until I got home.

 About an hour-and-a-half later we would return refreshed by more tea.
 Now, this is where we put in some concentrated effort.

 We would work, without stop, well, without stopping very much, for an hour and three quarters.
 Again someone would be sent to put the kettle on.
 This journey could take about four minutes if we were at the far end of the campus and if rushed.
 But we gardeners were too wise to rush.
 It just wasn’t the done thing.